copper-project/copper-rs/README.md

 [![Gitter](https://img.shields.io/gitter/room/copper-project/copper-rs)](https://app.gitter.im/#/room/#copper:gitter.im)

 Copper is a user-friendly robotics framework designed for creating fast and reliable robots.
-Copper is to robots what a game engine is for games.
+Copper is to robots what a game engine is to games.

 * Easy: Copper offers a high-level configuration system and a natural Rust-first API.